-October is probably one of the busiest months in the garden - the jobs are endless but it’s also a fun time to fill up your garden with delicious treats and pops of colour such as cucumbers, basil, tomatoes, petunias and poppies.
+October is probably one of the busiest months in the garden - the jobs are endless but it’s also a fun time to fill up your garden with delicious treats such as cucumbers, basil, tomatoes and pops of colour.

 General tidy up: